tabreturn/tabreturn.github.io/_posts/2018-07-01-processing.py_in_ten_lessons--03-randomly-generated-lesson-title.md

   <img src="{{ site.url }}/img/pitl03/random-truchet-quarter-circle-flip-a-coin.png" class="fullwidth" />
 </figure>

-Because this operation returns a boolean value, it can be used as an `if` statement condition:
+Because this operation returns a boolean value, it can be used as an `if` statement condition.
+Add an `if`-`else` structure:

 {% highlight py %}
 for i in range(1,145):